Baqend/guide/src/index.md

 Another way to login or register can be a 'Singe in with' - 'Google' or 'Facebook' button.
 In general any OAuth provider can be used to authenticate and authorise a user.
 Baqend supports five provider for now.
-To set them up, you need to register your App on the Website of the provider.
+To set any of them up, you need to register your App on the Website of the provider.
+The provider generates a client ID and a client secret.
+You find them on the provider website after registration.
+There is also a textfield where you need to add a redirect Uri.
-Add `https://APP_NAME.baqend.com/db/User/PROVIDER_ID` as redirect Uri and copy client ID and client secret into the [settings page of your Dashboard]().
+Add `https://APP_NAME.baqend.com/db/User/PROVIDER` as redirect Uri and copy client ID and client secret into the [settings page of your Dashboard]().

-With `DB.loginWithOAuth(provider, Options)` the login or register can be initialised.
+On client side trigger `DB.User.loginWithGoogle(clientID, options)` to start the OAuth login process.
 The call opens a new Window with the provider specific login page.
 To work around the popup blocker the call needs to be made on user interaction, on click at the singe in button for example.
+Just like a register or a login call a promise is returned, completing with the logged in user.

 <br><br><table class="table">
     <tr>